Zweihander-Main/Libre-This-Cookie/README.md

 Description
 --------------

-LibreThisCookie is a fork of the excellent [EditThisCookie](https://github.com/ETCExtensions/Edit-This-Cookie) for the purposes of removing analytics and possible future improvements.
+LibreThisCookie is a Chrome extension fork of the excellent [EditThisCookie](https://github.com/ETCExtensions/Edit-This-Cookie) for the purposes of removing analytics and adding in future improvements.

 Done
 --------------